China's steel, iron ore futures jump on demand hopes

-BEIJING, Feb 7 (Reuters) - Chinese steel and iron ore futures jumped on Monday after a week-long Lunar New Year break, as market sentiment shored up by hopes of economic stimulus after the state planner called for faster infrastructure constructions.
+BEIJING, Feb 7 (Reuters) - Chinese steel and iron ore futures jumped on Monday after a week-long Lunar New Year break, as hopes of economic stimulus grew after the state planner called for faster infrastructure construction.

 The National Development and Reform Commission said over the weekend that authorities should be preemptive due to relatively big uncertainties in the first quarter, and to appropriately bring forward infrastructure investment, according to the state-run Xinhua news agency.

-Hot rolled coils SHHCcv1, used in the manufacturing sector, also gained 2.2% to 4,989 yuan a tonne.
+Hot rolled coils SHHCcv1, used in the manufacturing sector, gained 2% to 4,980 yuan a tonne.

-Stainless steel futures on the Shanghai bourse SHSScv1, for March delivery, leaped 3.5% to 18,000 yuan per tonne.
+Stainless steel futures on the Shanghai bourse SHSScv1, for March delivery, climbed 2.8% to 17,875 yuan a tonne.
+They were up 4.2% earlier in the session.

-Benchmark iron ore futures DCIOcv1 on the Dalian Commodity Exchange, boosted by steel prices, surged 3.5% to an over five-month high of 823 yuan a tonne.
+Boosted by steel prices, benchmark iron ore futures DCIOcv1 on the Dalian Commodity Exchange increased 2.5% to 817 yuan a tonne, the highest close since end-August.

-However, industry is watching out for government moves on the sector as the state planner warned ahead of holidays that there was speculation in iron ore trading and it would take measures to stabilise prices.
+However, industry is watching out government moves on the sector after the state planner warned ahead of holidays that there was speculation in iron ore trading and it would take measures to stabilise prices.

-Other steelmaking raw materials on the Dalian exchange were mixed, with coking coal DJMcv1 rising 1.7% to 2,306 yuan per tonne while coke futures DCJcv1 down 0.4% to 3,000 yuan a tonne.
+Other steelmaking raw materials on the Dalian exchange were mixed, with coking coal DJMcv1 rising 2% to 2,312 yuan per tonne while coke futures DCJcv1 were down 0.8% to 2,990 yuan a tonne.

+China's industry ministry said in a high-quality steel development guideline that the country aims to boost domestic iron ore output and increase use of steel scrap by 2025.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Rashmi Aich)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Rashmi Aich and Subhranshu Sahu)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))